supabase/supabase/studio/README.md

 # in /studio

 npm i # install dependencies
-npm run dev:secrets:pull # Supabase internal use: if you are working on the platform version of the Studio npm run dev # start dev server npm run test # run tests npm run -- --watch # run tests in watch mode
+npm run dev:secrets:pull # iEchor internal use: if you are working on the platform version of the Studio npm run dev # start dev server npm run test # run tests npm run -- --watch # run tests in watch mode